Hero of the People

-The Hero of the People (Hero i Popullit; Heroinë e Popullit) was the highest title bestowed upon the citizens of the People's Socialist Republic of Albania.
+The Hero of the People (Hero i Popullit; Heroinë e Popullit) was the highest title bestowed upon the citizens of the People's Socialist Republic of Albania, one of several Hero titles awarded by Eastern Bloc countries.

+The associated Hero of Socialist Labour title was awarded for exceptional achievements in national economy and culture.

 Creation

 Founded on July 9, 1945, the title was awarded by the Presidium of the People's Assembly acting on a recommendation from the government.
 The main recipients were soldiers, officers, warrant officers, and generals in both the armed forces and in the Ministry of the Interior.
 The motives for issuing the award were as follows: